Meet the Team

 Emma Millward – Head of Para Dance Sport

-Qualified in dance with the ISTD, I also hold a Master’s Degree in Dance Technique Pedagogy, where i specialised in Inclusive Dance and research into the motivations of teaching dance.
-In my final thesis titled ‘An exploration of the ways in which person-centred approaches to teaching inclusive dance may eliminate technical rationalism’ allowed her research to expand her Professional Practice and enhance the understanding of effective teaching practices in an inclusive setting.
+Qualified in dance with the ISTD, I also hold a Master’s Degree in Dance Technique Pedagogy, where I specialised in Inclusive Dance and research into the motivations of teaching dance and developing person centred approaches.

 I regularly speak at national events for art, sport, community and disability, forming discussion boards along with delivering workshops to both professionals and participants.

-Away from the office, i love music and can be found performing as well as taking out my frustrations on the golf course!
-I am never far from ‘Yogi the Perfect Pug’ who is trained to assist with her disability.
+Away from the office, I love music and can be found performing as well as taking out my frustrations on the golf course!
+I am never far from ‘Yogi the Perfect Pug’ who is trained to assist with my disability.

 Lin McGeough – Operations Manager